Tetrabyte/SecureSend/Configuration.md

 # Enabling Logins

-To enable logins in your instance of Password Pusher, you must have an SMTP server available to send emails through.
+To enable logins in your instance of Tbyte Secure Send, you must have an SMTP server available to send emails through.
 These emails are sent for events such as password reset, unlock, registration etc..

-To use logins, you should be running a databased backed version of Password Pusher.
+To use logins, you should be running a databased backed version of Tbyte Secure Send.
 Logins will likely work in ephemeral but aren't suggested since all data is wiped with every restart.

 _All_ of the following environments need to be set (except SMTP authentication if none) for application logins to function properly.